Introduction

 Fluids

-From 6 months, a breastfed baby will typically feed 6 times a day, and a formula-fed baby will drink every 4-5 hours.
+From 6 months of age, a breastfed baby will feed about 6 times a day, and a formula-fed baby will drink every 4-5 hours.

 Babies can also drink purified water from the age of 6 months, and they need around 160 – 180 ml of water per day.